miromanestar/jQuery-Youtube-Playlist-Gallery/README.md

  - playlistID is the youtube playlist ID

- - [Optional] searchEnabled is true/false, if false also disables the search cache to reduce API requests, default = true
+ - [Optional] searchEnabled is true/false, hides searchbar, default = true

  - [Optional] columns can be 1, 2, or 3 (It will remain responsive regardless), default = 3